fortinmike/Regexer/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/Regexer/badge.png)](http://cocoadocs.org/docsets/Regexer)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/Regexer/badge.png)](http://cocoadocs.org/docsets/Regexer)

 Your regex helper.
-Makes working with regular expressions in Objective-C short and sweet.
-And performant.
+Makes working with regular expressions in Objective-C short, sweet and performant.

 ## Features

+- As you most probably know, there is a non-negligible cost to regex compilation.
+Regexer keeps compiled regexes around to prevent unnecessary re-compilation for subsequent uses of the same regex.
-- Implemented as a category on NSString which makes for super-clean, readable code.
+- Implemented as a category on NSString which makes for super-clean, regex-using code.
 - Use regexes without polluting your classes with regex instantitation, compilation and caching logic.
 - Regexes are lazily compiled for you, automatically.
-If you want to precompile them for performance reasons, Regexer enables that.
+If you want to precompile them for performance reasons, Regexer enables that, too.

 ## Usage